pscedu/psc-wpdocs/neocortex/compilation-metrics-commands.md

 * modelzoo: contains the code for the models
 * data: contains the input data for the models

-Copy the model zoo dir to your folder inside the Cerebras scratch space.
-Please make sure to have changed to the correct group by using the `newgrp` command, else it will be copied somewhere else or you might get a permission error.
+Copy the modelzoo directory to your folder inside the Cerebras scratch space.
+Please make sure to change to the correct group by using the `newgrp` command, else it will be copied somewhere else or you might get a permission error.

 For the latest version:
 <pre>